Xilinx/mlir-aie/Building.md

     ```
     This will build llvm in llvm/build and install the llvm binaries under llvm/install.

-4. Build the mlir-aie tools by calling `utils/build-mlir-aie.sh` with paths to the `llvm/build` and `cmakeModules` repos (note that `clone-llvm.sh` puts the cmakeModules repo under
+4. Build the mlir-aie tools by calling `utils/build-mlir-aie.sh` with the path to `llvm/build`.
-`cmakeModules/cmakeModulesXilinx`).
 The Vitis enviroment will have to be set up for this to succeed.
     ```
     source <Vitis Install Path>/settings64.sh
-    ./utils/build-mlir-aie.sh <llvm dir>/<build dir> <cmakeModules dir>/cmakeModulesXilinx
+    ./utils/build-mlir-aie.sh <llvm dir>/<build dir>
     ```
     This will create a `build` and `install` folder in the directory that you cloned MLIR AIE into.